October 7-15 Road Trip: Montreal, Toronto, & Niagara Falls

 Mango and Grapes:

-1 cup grape juice (I used black ones)
+1 cup grape juice (I used black ones)1/2 cup orange juice

 small piece ginger